-We are excited to have these inspiring keynotes at this year’s Deep Learning Lab.
+We are excited to have had these inspiring keynotes at the 2019 Deep Learning Lab.

 Over the past 16 years, Pam Hook has built and supported an extensive global community of educators to use SOLO Taxonomy (structure of observed learning outcomes) with their students.
 Pam uses an innovative, classroom-based approach to help schools around Aotearoa, Australia, Tonga, Denmark and the United Kingdom introduce a common language of learning and design thinking curricula.